 Please take a look at our updated curriculum policy.
 This reflects the changes in the 2014 curriculum.
-If you would like more information about the subjetcs taught then please do not hesitate to contact Mr Davies, Miss Eagling or Miss Hickey.
+If you would like more information about the subjects taught then please do not hesitate to contact Mr Davies or the phase leaders.

 Please click on the links below to view the curriculum planning for each Key Stage.

 |Autumn 1 2018||Autumn 2 2018||Spring 2 2019||Summer 1 2019|

 |Autumn 1 2018||Autumn 2 2018||Spring 1 2019||Spring 2 2019||Summer 1 2019|